Fighting the good fight: father, lawyer, courtroom referee, hero

 When asked why he became an attorney, Ben Gerber thought immediately of his father.

-“He was my hero and he was a lawyer and it was all I ever wanted to be,” Ben said.
-“When I was a little kid, he used to come home with case files in his briefcase and work at night.
+“He was my hero and he was a lawyer and it was all I ever wanted to be.
+When I was a little kid, he used to come home with case files in his briefcase and work at night.
 It was the highlight of my day to watch him work out problems.”

-Ben’s own journey to become a lawyer began at the University of Georgia, where he studied political science and graduated cum laude.
-After graduating, he attended George Washington University Law School, where he received a piece of advice that has always stuck with him:
+After graduating from the University of Georgia, he attended George Washington University Law School, where he received a piece of advice that has always stuck with him.

-While attending law school, Ben helped individuals stand up to large corporations by participating in the law school’s Consumer Affairs Clinic.
-He also held internships at the Department of Justice and the United States District Court for the District of Columbia.
+While attending law school, Ben helped wronged individuals stand up to large corporations by participating in George Washington University Law School’s Consumer Affairs Clinic.
+He also held internships at the United States Department of Justice and the United States District Court for the District of Columbia.

 But Ben has always been troubled by the obstacles facing injured employees.

-Advice to future lawyers
+Advice for future lawyers

-Advice to those looking for an attorney
+Advice for those looking for an attorney

 A good start is to look for an attorney who spends most of their time practicing in the field that is relevant to your issue.
-“An attorney who is a jack of all trades may not be aware of all the nuances in a specific area of law,” Ben said.
+“An attorney who is a jack of all trades may not be aware of all the nuances in a specific area of law,” Ben warns.
 “This is particularly true in the workers’ compensation arena.”

 And once you’ve found an attorney, Ben implores you to be patient.

 “Workers’ compensation is a process.
 It requires a lot of work to develop evidence, get medical treatment, and depose witnesses.
 Even though [a client] might be completely right, and they should be receiving weekly benefits and medical treatment, it requires a fight.
-The wheels of justice grind slowly sometimes, but with some patience, we can get the proper result.”
+The wheels of justice grind slowly sometimes, but with patience, we can get the proper result.”

-Out of the courtroom
+Outside of the courtroom

-Ben spends a great deal of time working for his clients, and that’s okay with him.
-“The hardest part of my job is creating time.
-My days seem to fly by.”
+Ben spends a lot of time working for his clients, and that’s okay with him.
+“The hardest part of my job is creating time,” he explains.
+“My days seem to fly by.”

 “I think if I wasn’t a lawyer, I would be a referee in a professional league.
 I played sports growing up and I would love to still be around the game.
-Being a referee would allow me to do that and see our great country by travelling to games.”
+Being a referee would allow me to do that and see our great country by traveling to games.”

 As it is, Ben spends his mornings helping his children get ready for school.
 Then, after a day spent talking with clients, handling depositions, attending court hearings, going to mediations, and solving problems, he heads home in the evening—usually with a briefcase full of case files.